PrEP (Pre Exposure Prophylaxis)

 - A full screen for other STIs.

-- A kidney test (once or twice a year).
+- A blood test to check your kidney function (once or twice a year).

 What do I do if I miss a pill?

 If you miss one or two pills, don’t stop.
 Just continue once you remember.
 There is likely to be enough drug in your body to protect you against HIV.

 If you are missing several doses a week, you are not going to be protected against HIV if you are exposed to it.

 If you are taking PrEP, try to pick a regular time each day to take it.
 You don’t have to take the tablet at the exact same time every day, but if you could link it to a daily task such as having your breakfast or brushing your teeth, it could help you remember.

 Once I start, can I stop?

 Yes you can.
 It is always best to discuss your decision to stop with your doctor, and before you stop follow this advice:

 - If you’ve been taking PrEP to stop HIV through anal sex, don’t stop until 48 hours after the last time you had sex.

 - If you’ve been taking PREP to stop HIV through vaginal sex, don’t stop taking it until 7 days after the last time you had sex.